nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [↑ Back to list of features](#2-features)

-## 2.17 Toggling light and dark mode
+## 2.17 Toggling between light and dark mode

 Allows for toggling between light mode and dark mode based on user preference.